aces/Loris-MRI/docs/scripts_md/MRI.md

 >
 > \- Otherwise, staging is not required.

-INPUT: hash reference of subject IDs, study date, database handle reference, the objective of the study and a no staging check flag.
+INPUTS: hash reference of subject IDs, study date, database handle reference, the objective of the study and a no staging check flag.

 RETURNS: a list of two items, (sessionID, requiresStaging)